 Many homes have improperly installed air conditioners, reducing the system’s efficiency.
 Further, non-professional installation may invalidate both the manufacturer’s warranty and your homeowner’s insurance.

 Make sure you get the best system for your house and have it installed properly.
-Call to schedule your consultation with one of our AC installation experts at Indoor Comfort Team.
+Indoor Comfort Team provides professional AC service including air conditioning installation to the entire St. Louis area including Saint Peters.

 Pin It on Pinterest